DominikSerafin/tz/README.md

 Time zone information in friendly JSON for use cases like server-side validation, user input options, etc.

-This package doesn't contain any historical data and should not be used for parsing any specific dates.
-For that take a look at packages such as [pytz](https://pythonhosted.org/pytz/), [moment-timezone](https://momentjs.com/timezone/), etc.
+This package doesn't contain any historical data and should not be used for working with specific dates.
+Take a look at other packages for that, such as [pytz](https://pythonhosted.org/pytz/), [moment-timezone](https://momentjs.com/timezone/), etc.

 The data is taken directly from [IANA time zone database](https://www.iana.org/time-zones) (version 2020a).